ldelossa/litee-bookmarks.nvim/README.md

 In `litee-bookmarks` `Bookmarks` are organized into `Notebooks`.

+Notebooks are tied to a source code repository.
+Therefore, when listing notebooks you will only see notebooks created for the current source code root.

+This means that to use this plugin correctly it expects you to open `neovim` at the root of your source code repository when working on that code.

+It also means if you have a complex sub-directory in a source code repository which you work on as an isolated entity, you can open `neovim` to this dir and create its own isolated set of notebooks.

 `Notebooks' can be created with the "LTCreateNotebook" command.

-Without any arguments this creates a `Notebook` associated with Neovim's current working directory, which is typically your project's root if you're using an LSP.

-You can then open the notebook with the "LTOpenNotebook" command.
+You can open notebooks with the "LTOpenNotebook" command.

-Without any arguments this opens the notebook associated with your project's root.
+Without any arguments this will list all notebooks associated with the currently opened source code repository.

+You can then use the `LTListNotebooks` to get a `vim.ui.select` promp which lists all created `Notebooks` for the currently opened source code repository.

 Once a `Notebook` has been opened you can begin creating `Bookmarks` with the `LTCreateBookmark` command.